-Rock out to country music and the great Milwaukee summer with Mike's Hard, a sponsor of this guide.
+Rock out to country music and the great Milwaukee summer with Mike's Hard, a sponsor of this piece.
 Lasso up a pack today!

 With the weather warming up, there’s nothing that can hit the spot quite like a cold beer and some country music – and this summer will have a bunch of both.
 Would it really be Wisconsin if we didn’t have that?